 What does EMDR & IFS therapy look like?

 The first few sessions are for us both to get to know each other and are completely commitment free.
 During early stages of therapy, stress levels can feel high.
 That’s why it’s important to manage the stress at the beginning.
 IFS offers a straight forward systems and parts theory, that allows clients to make sense of inner conflicts relatively quickly.
 Imagine our minds being a bit like a car engine.
 There are various parts working at the same time to get the car going.
 Understanding that parts have different needs and roles which might be conflicting (or in IFS language: are polarised), can help reduce stress fairly quickly.
 After all, parts operate from a belief to help.

 After a thorough assessment of the roots where your stress might originate from, we will decide whether EMDR is appropriate to include in your treatment strategy.

 EMDR utilises the natural healing ability of your body.
-After a thorough assessment, we will identify together the disturbing memories that may impact on you.
-Eye movements, similar to those during REM sleep, will be recreated by following a visual stimulus in front of your visual field.
+We will recreate Eye movements, similar to those during REM sleep, by following a visual stimulus in front of your visual field.
 This is administered either through on screen software if we work remotely, or a light bar if we work face to face.
 The eye movements will last for 30 – 60 seconds.
 You will then be asked to report back on the experiences you have had.
 Experiences during a session may include changes in thoughts, images and feelings.
 With repeated sets of eye movements, the memory tends to change in such a way that it loses its painful intensity and simply becomes a neutral memory of an event in the past.
 Other associated memories may also heal at the same time.
 This linking of related memories can lead to a dramatic and rapid improvement in many aspects of your life.

 How long does treatment take?

-EMDR can be brief focused treatment or part of a longer psychotherapy programme.
-EMDR sessions last 50 to 90 minutes.
+EMDR can be brief focused treatment (6-8 sessions) or part of a longer psychotherapy programme (open ended).
+Sessions last 50 to 90 minutes.